+1:1 : (: 1 (

-high priest was questioning Him, and saying to Him, "Are You the Claim of the Claim
+high priest was questioning Him, right of The Almighty and to

-and saying to Him, come along with the cloud of the
+and saying to Him, come along with

 "Are You the the cloud of the

-Christ, the S on of sky.'
+Christ, the Son of sky.'

 the Blessed [Ibnul Insan is

 One?"
 Arabic for " Son of

-M an"]
+one.
+Man"]

 Luke 1:32, Luke 1:32-35 The Spirit of God Arabic Baghdadi

 35 32 "He will be will come down (Lives of the

-great, and will be upon you and this Prophets
+55 great, and will be upon you and this Prophets

 called the Son of thing is the proof aka Stories of the

-the Most High; and that this child is Prophets, an audio)
+the Most High; and that this child is Prophets, an audio

 the Lord God will the awaited Christ panoramic Bible)

-give Him the who will rule
+give Him the who will rule F)

 throne of His forever.

 father David;

 35 And the angel

 answered and said

 to her, "The Holy

 Spirit will come

 upon you, and the

 power of the Most

 High will

 overshadow you;

 and for that reason

 the holy offspring

 shall be called the

 Son of God.

 Luke 1:32, 32 "He will be He will be great Arabic Urbed

-Luke 1:32, 32 "He will be great among all the GLives of the Arabic Urbed (Lives of the
+35 great, and will be among all the (Lives of the

 called the Son of people and he will Prophets

 the Most High; and be the king, God's aka Stories of the

-the Most Fright, and be the king, God's aka Stones of the caliph, the exalted.
-Prophets, an audio ,
+the Lord God will caliph, the exalted.
+Prophets, an audio

-give Him the And God will give panoramic Bible) ,
+give Him the And God will give panoramic Bible)

 throne of His him the throne of

 father David; the prophet David,

 35 And the angel his great [lit.

 answered and said first] grandfather.

-to her, "The Holy The spirit of God
+to her, "The Holy The spirit of God will descend on

-Spirit will come will descend on
+Spirit will come

-upon you, and the you and from his
+upon you, and the power of the Most you and from his

-power of the Most power [that] you

-High will see, you will bring
+High will power [that] you see, you will bring

 overshadow you; forth a boy [who]

 and for that reason will be the awaited

+and for that leason will be the awaited